-4.9 Archaeology and Cultural Heritage
+5.9 Archaeology and Cultural Heritage

-There are known archaeological sites within the Wind Farm based on surveys undertaken by the Institute of Archaeology between 28th May to 21st June 2021.
+There are known archaeological sites within the Wind Farms based on surveys undertaken by the Institute of Archaeology between 28th May to 21st June 2021.
 As a result, and in compliance with the Agency of Conservation of Cultural Heritage, buffer zones between archaeological sites have been established which include 100m for complex relief areas and 50m for flat relief.
 It is noted that there are no known archaeological sites along the OHTL alignment.

-In addition to the known archaeological sites, there remains potential to uncover previously buried archaeology (chance finds) within the Wind Farm and OHTL footprint during the construction phase.
-As such, a full-time archaeologist will be present at the Wind Farm and along the OHTL including the implementation of a Cultural Management Plan and a Chance Find Procedure.
+In addition to the known archaeological sites, there remains potential to uncover previously buried archaeology (chance finds) within the Wind Farms and OHTL footprint during the construction phase.

-Impacts to intangible cultural elements for communities living near the Wind Farm and OHTL are expected to be minor and will be managed through the implementation of a Worker's Code of Conduct which will include measures relating to respect of local beliefs, customs, rituals and their general way of life.
+Impacts to intangible cultural elements for communities living near the Wind Farms and OHTL are expected to be minor and will be managed through the implementation of a Worker's Code of Conduct which will include measures relating to respect of local beliefs, customs, rituals and their general way of life.